jacksongoode/meet-in-space/README.md

 ![Preview of video](preview.gif)

-Intructions for an installation of the system are similar to deploying Jitsi Meet as a developer.
-Instructions were simplifyed from the great guide by corby found [here](https://community.jitsi.org/t/how-to-how-to-build-jitsi-meet-from-source-a-developers-guide/75422).
+Instructions for an installation of the system are similar to deploying Jitsi Meet as a developer.
+Instructions were simplified from the great guide by corby found [here](https://community.jitsi.org/t/how-to-how-to-build-jitsi-meet-from-source-a-developers-guide/75422).

 # Installation